What is a Closed Currency?

 Contents

-Countries with Closed Currency 2023
+Countries with Closed Currency as of 2024

 The following is a list of closed currency countries across the globe.